Skip to content

 1. Select Add.

-1. Select Wi-Fi as the connection type.
+1. Select Wi-Fi as connection type.

 1. Select Create.